 Practically every small business tries to use search advertising.
 Doing so and getting good at it are two different things.
 AdWords isn’t the easiest advertising method to master.

 If you’re ready to tackle the challenge, commit to learning how to keep that score up and costs low.
 If you’re not able to dedicate significant time each week to manage your campaigns, it’s best to work with a professional.

 Many people are worried about paying a professional search advertising company to do the types of online marketing they could do themselves.
 But experts have the systems in place to get you the biggest ROI.

 77% of people prefer permission-based email as the way for a brand to advertise.
 With proper campaign management, a typical ROI on email is $44 for every $1 spent.
 You can’t get that kind of return on any other types of online marketing, which is why most marketers prefer it.

 Email allows you to engage people on a very personal level.
 You can even call them by name and send them content that’s been “hand-picked” for them based on their interests, buying history, demographics and more.

-Permission-based email means that you built your list by asking people to sign up.
+Permission-based email marketing means that you built your list by asking people to sign up.
 You might have encouraged them to do so in exchange for something of value like a chance to win, download or free trial.
 Or you may have a very successful email newsletter that they want to sign up for.

 Social media management and social media advertising are the most common types of online marketing used to build this list.